kevin-david/promote-play-release/README.md

 Portion of users who should get the staged version of the app.
 Accepts values between 0.0 and 1.0 (exclusive-inclusive).

+Setting this to 1.0 will mark the release as `completed` - see docs [here](https://developers.google.com/android-publisher/api-ref/rest/v3/edits.tracks#status).

 ### `from-track`

 The source track to promote from.
 Defaults to beta.